Kakusan-ni: Religious life

 Both Lady Horiuchi and Hōjō Tokimune studied the practice of Zen Buddhism, including meditation, under Mugaku Sogen (1226–1286), who emigrated from Song dynasty China and became the founding abbott of Engaku-ji.
 In light of their shared interest in religion and spirituality, historians have speculated that Horiuchi and Tokimune were happily married.

 In early 1284, Lady Horiuchi and Tokimune took the tonsure, shaving their heads after Tokimune suddenly became ill.
 She was given the Buddhist name Kakusan Shidō, and took on the robes of a nun.
 Mugaku composed several verses in Chinese to commemorate the occasion of their conversion, including "Shidō Daishi [i.e., Kakusan] Takes the Tonsure".

 Death of Tokimune and Shimotsuki incident

 In 1284, Tokimune died at the young age of 34.
 Their 13-year-old son Sadatoki succeeded Tokimune as Hōjō regent.
-Under the influence of his advisor Taira no Yoritsuna, many members of the Adachi clan, including Kakusan's brother and former guardian Yasumori, were assassinated in what came to be called the Shimotsuki incident.
+Under the influence of his advisor Taira no Yoritsuna, many members of the Adachi clan, including Kakusan's brother and former guardian Yasumori, were assassinated in what came to be called the Shimotsuki ("Eleventh Month") incident.
 Many suspected followers of Yasumori were attacked and killed, and more than 50 men committed suicide following the incident, while still others went into exile.